 When a UWF student is involved in an off-campus offense, UWF police officers may assist with the investigation when requested by local, state, or federal law enforcement.
-Escambia County Sheriff's Office and Pensacola Police Department routinely work and communicate with our campus officers on any serious incidents occurring oncampus or in the immediate neighborhoods and business areas surrounding campus and University owned or controlled property, especially if a serious crime may pose an on-going threat to the university community.
+Escambia County Sheriff's Office and Pensacola Police Department routinely work and communicate with our campus officers on any serious incidents occurring on-campus or in the immediate neighborhoods and business areas surrounding campus and University owned or controlled property, especially if a serious crime may pose an on-going threat to the university community.
 UWF has a responsibility to provide the campus community with information necessary to make informed decisions about their health and safety.

-Student Affairs maintains contact with recognized fraternity and sorority organizations through the efforts of the Greek Affairs Office.
+The Division of Academic Engagement and Student Affairs (DAESA) maintains contact with recognized fraternity and sorority organizations through the efforts of the Greek Affairs Office.
 UWF does not own or operate, and has not officially recognized or approved, any (i) off-campus fraternity or sorority owned or controlled houses, or (ii) other off-campus UWF student organization facilities (collectively, "Off-Campus Student Organization Facilities").
 Therefore, statistics are not gathered for inclusion in this report related to Off-Campus Student Organization Facilities.